 RELATED ARTICLE: This article covers the topic of bass and catfish and whether or not they can actually coexist in the same waters

-Another terrific benefit of C&R is that you can actually follow the growth of those record fish, or any other fish in any given venue, for that matter.
-And it has been proven many times that record fish, which have been caught multiple times over a period of many years, tend to increase in length and weight (if they are not too old, of course).
+Another terrific benefit of C&R is that you can actually follow the growth of those record fish, or any other fish in any given water, for that matter.

 RELATED ARTICLE: Make sure to also read this in-depth species guide on the mighty northern pike